Professor Stephanie Dennison

 Profile

 I'm originally from Northern Ireland but have lived between England and Brazil for most of my post-teenage years.
 After a brief stint teaching Portuguese and Spanish at the University of Liverpool, I joined the University of Leeds in 1994 where I currently hold a Chair in Brazilian Studies.
 I held a Leverhulme-funded International Academic Fellowship at the Multimeios Dept of UNICAMP, Brazil in 2015 and a Macpesquisa-funded Visiting Professorship on the Cultural History programme of Mackenzie Presbyterian University, also in Brazil.
 I was President of ABIL, the Association of Lusitanists of Great Britain and Ireland, from 2018-2021 (I now act as Past President member of the Executive) and I am a founding member of REBRAC, a European network of Brazilianists working in Cultural Studies.
-I am a member of the Modern Languages sub-panel for REF2021.
+I was a member of the Modern Languages and Linguistics sub-panel for REF2021.

 I have published a number of books on Brazilian, Latin American and World Cinema.
 My latest single-authored book, Remapping Brazilian Film Culture in the 21st Century, was published by Routledge in 2020.
 I was Primary Investigator and Co-investigator respectively on AHRC-funded projects Soft Power, Cinema and the BRICS and Voicing Hidden Histories, and I have published articles and book chapters and produced short films related to these projects.
+I am currently working on a BA-funded project with Vlad Strukov on streaming media and (inter)national film cultures, with a focus on South Korea, Turkey and Mexico.
+My most recent sabbatical period was spent developing a new project entitled Critical Lusofonia.
+A research film based on my initial findings is forthcoming

 Responsibilities